openeduhub/metalookup/docs/setup.md

 Basically, every part of the program and any connected containers are used.
 Due to its time requirements, it is currently skipped, but could be included, e.g., in Github Actions

-Currently not covered by tests yet
+Currently, not covered by tests yet

 - rester.py
 - evaluator.py

-since these scripts are used by DevOps only and not needed for production.
+Since these scripts are used by DevOps only and not needed for production.